 Christmas and New Year’s Safety Tips

 Christmas can be such a wonderful, festive, and fun holiday; especially when we get to share it with our four-legged family members.
-As pet owners, it is very important than we know the precautions to take so that our furry kids can safely enjoy this season with us.
+As pet owners, it is very important that we know the precautions to take so that our furry kids can safely enjoy this season with us.
 Keeping their routines as close to normal as possible and keeping them away from unhealthy treats, toxic plants, and dangerous decorations is a must!

 Here are some good guidelines to follow: